Gipetto/site/_posts/2020-07-03-osx-samba-with-linux-server.md

 fruit:delete_empty_adfiles = yes
 ```

-This relies on the install of Samba to include virtual file system modules modules.
+This relies on the install of Samba to include virtual file system modules.
 I didn't install samba myself on my Linux server, I enabled file sharing via the system preferences.
-This gave me a pretty full featured Samba install and the vfs modules I needed were already present.
+This gave me a pretty full featured Samba install and included the vfs modules I needed.
 The default modules all appear to get added via a single `samba-vfs-modules` package.
 Your mileage may vary here.

 Verify the config with `testparm`.
 Then if you're good restart the Samba service with `sudo service smbd restart`.